The 1992 NFL Draft Class Might Have Been the Weakest in History

 The Indianapolis Colts go 0-for-2

-The first overall pick went to Washington defensive end Steve Emtman.
+The first overall pick was spent on Washington defensive end Steve Emtman.
 While he showed flashes of promise in his rookie season, frequent injuries forced him out of the NFL after only six seasons.
 The second pick was linebacker Quentin Coryatt, whose most notable moment came when he broke another player’s jaw in college.
-He had a solid, but unspectacular seven-year NFL career before calling it quits.
+He had a solid but unspectacular seven-year NFL career before calling it quits.

 The Colts did finish the 1992 season at 9-7, a marked improvement over 1991, but just missed the playoffs.
 They would have to wait until 1995 to reach the postseason.

 Other swings and misses from the 1992 draft